LIAAD/Time-Matters/README.md

 Such a contextual window requires each term to be stored in an Inverted Index with the following structure:
 {key: [SF, TotFreq, {SentID : [Freq, [OffSets]],......}]}

 where `key` is the term (a relevant keyword or a candidate date that is found in the document), `SF` is the Sentence Frequency (i.e., the number of document sentences where the term occurs, `TotFreq` is the total frequency of the term in the document, `SentID` is the ID of the sentence where the term appears, `Freq` is the frequency of the term in that particular sentence, and `OffSets` is the the list of offsets where the term appears in that particular sentence.
-For instance, a term with the following structure '2010': [2, 3, {1: [1, [6]], 5: [2, [87, 96]]}] means that it has 3 occurrences in 2 different sentences.
+For instance, a term with the following structure:

+'2010': [2, 3, {1: [1, [6]], 5: [2, [87, 96]]}]

+means that it has 3 occurrences in 2 different sentences.
 In the sentence with ID 1, it occurs 1 time in position 6.
 In sentence with ID 5, it occurs 2 times in position 87 and 96.

 Once this structure is defined, we can then compute the similarities between terms.
 In order to better understand this process, we consider the following figure:
 <p align="center">